NSS-Day-Cohort-55/automated-world/README.md

 1. A header that includes an appealing image.
 It could be a city or landmark in that country.
 1. The header should also include a headline or sentence promoting travel to the country.
 1. A list of cities that you would like to visit in the country.
 Each city should include the population, short description and a link to an external website for more information.
 The link should open a new browser tab.
-1. A list of landmarks that you would like to visit in the country.
+1. A list of landmarks that you would like to visit in the country prefaced with 'The top x places to visit'.
+The 'x' should come from the number of items in the data.
 Each landmark should have a year created, short description, and a link to an external website for more information.
 The link should open a new browser tab.
 1. A list of famous citizens.
 For each citizen include their occupation, a short description, and a link to an external website for more information.
 The link should open a new browser tab.
 1. A footer with copyright information and your team information.
 1. Use Canva to create a logo for your site.
 (Timebox this task and spend no more than 15 minutes.)